 Guide to Kayaking, Stand-Up Paddleboarding, Canoeing and More in Raleigh, N.C.

-Ready for summer?
-There are a whole bunch of ways to celebrate and take advantage of warm weather in Raleigh, N.C., but one of our favorites is to combine relaxing views with a bit of exercise by heading to the nearest body of water.
+There are a whole bunch of ways to celebrate warm weather in the Raleigh area—one of our favorites is to combine relaxing views with a bit of exercise by heading to the nearest body of water.
 Up for a kayaking adventure, a sailing excursion or in need of some fishing spots?
-We've got you covered with this guide to the Raleigh area's best watersport activities.
+We've got you covered with this guide to the area's best watersport activities.

 Lake Crabtree County Park

 Opened in 1988 as Wake County's first established county park, Lake Crabtree County Park provides tons of recreational opportunities.
 Nine miles of hiking and cycling trails (especially popular with mountain bikers), a connection to the Town of Cary greenway system and open play areas and fishing opportunities make for a big draw.
 But the 520-acre lake is ideal for watersports, too, with a year-round boat launch area and a variety of boats available for rent.
 You'll find sailboats, canoes, kayaks, rowboats, pedal boats and stand-up paddleboards waiting to be rented out.
 Keep your eyes peeled for bald eagles as you make your way counter-clockwise around the lake—they've nested in at least two verified locations in years past.

 Rental dates: Sat.-Sun., May 5-Sept.
 30; Fridays from June 2-Aug.
 4; also open Memorial Day, Fourth of July and Labor Day